Point Pinole & Return to Port Costa - Sept. '24

 This attractive park is managed by East Bay Regional Park District, and is in great condition, with new water fountains everywhere, even to the end of the pier, the brochure says.
 We saw two large parking areas, with modern restrooms, and many picnic areas, the best being out by the Point, in wooded settings with good water views.

-Our walk was around 4 miles, with minimal gain, a great open-space stroll.
+Our walk was around 4 miles, with minimal gain, in great open-space scenery.

 Postscript - Return to Port Costa (we were here briefly last month)